peter-lyons-kehl/prudent/README.md

 - `prudent` **cannot** make/guarantee your `unsafe` code to be "safe".
 No tool can fully do that (because of nature of `unsafe`).
-- Using `prudent` doesn't mean you can ignore/skip reviewing/blindly trust any **safe** code that calls/interacts with `unsafe` code or with data used by both. ["Unsafe Rust cannot trust Safe Rust without care."](https://doc.rust-lang.org/nomicon/safe-unsafe-meaning.html) ["Unsafe code must trust some Safe code, but shouldn't trust generic Safe code."](https://doc.rust-lang.org/nomicon/working-with-unsafe.html)
+- Using `prudent` doesn't mean you can ignore/skip reviewing/blindly trust any **safe** code that calls/interacts with/is used by `unsafe` code or with data used by both. ["Unsafe Rust cannot trust Safe Rust without care."](https://doc.rust-lang.org/nomicon/safe-unsafe-meaning.html) and ["Unsafe code must trust some Safe code, but shouldn't trust generic Safe code."](https://doc.rust-lang.org/nomicon/working-with-unsafe.html)

 <!-- ## Use -->